 Applying my “common sense rule” to the above, maybe these examples will help:

-- Matting of carpet in high traffic areas or small stains in select areas is wear and tear; Burned or badly stained carpet is damage.
+- Matting or frayed carpet in high traffic areas or small stains in select areas is wear and tear; Burned or badly stained carpet is damage.

 - Small nail holes where pictures were hung are wear and tear; large holes or areas cut open in the walls is damage.